 Beyond that, the only way I know is to take “before” and “after” pictures of the car.
 And I really don’t think that’s an unreasonable request.
 Car rental companies already send its employees into the parking lot with a fancy handheld device that helps them note mileage and print a bill — why can’t it also be used to take pictures of the car?

 It seems to me that the only reason for not taking pictures of a car is so that the absence of photographic evidence means the car rental company automatically wins.
 The car is damaged because we say so, and if you can’t show us time-stamped “before” and “after” pics, you have to pay.
+(Related: I signed the damage form, now they want me to pay.)

 The Damage Evaluator is a great start, but more needs to be done.
-Enterprise’s cars — indeed, all rental cars — are ready for their close up.
+Enterprise’s cars — indeed, all rental cars — are ready for their close-up.

 Take the picture.
 Get a customer to sign off on it.
 Every damage claim will be quick and painless.